Bergenia crassifolia: Uses

 Bergenia crassifolia is used as a tea substitute in its native Siberia, Altay and Mongolia.
 For medicinal purposes, rhizomes are used, which are collected by hand, cleaned and washed in cold running water.
 Large rhizomes are cut into long pieces.
 After preliminary drying, they are dried in the shade or in a well-ventilated area, laid out in a layer of 5 cm on paper or fabric.
 Leaves are used much less often.
 It is used in tanning sole and Russian leather, as well as the impregnation of nets and tarpaulins.
 The raw materials collected high in the mountains contain more tannides than in the low mountains.

-Medicine

 The medicinal properties of the plant have long been used in Russian folk medicine, as well as in the medicine of Tibet and China.
 Aqueous extracts of rhizome and leaves inside are used for colitis and enterocolitis of a non-infectious nature, tuberculosis, acute and chronic pneumonia, pulmonary haemorrhage, influenza and some other infections, laryngitis, headaches, fevers, articular rheumatism and gastrointestinal diseases.